Syzygies, Betti numbers and regularity of cover ideals of certain multipartite graphs: Complete Multipartite Graphs

 \begin{theorem} Let $R = K[x_1, x_2, x_3]$ and $I = (x_1x_2, x_1x_3, x_2x_3)$.
 Then the graded minimal free resolution of $R/I$ is of the form:

 For $s \geq 2,$ the graded minimal free resolution of $R/I^s$ is of the form:

 so that $\reg_R (I^s)=2s$.
 Moreover, the Hilbert series of $R/I^s$ is given by

 \end{theorem} \begin{proof} It is clear that the resolution of $I$ is as given in the assertion of the theorem.
-Therefore $\reg(R/I) = 1$.
-It follows from \cite{hhz04}, that $I^s$ has a linear minimal free resolution for all $s \geq 1$.
+Since $I$ is the cover ideal of $K_3$, $I^s$ has linear minimal free resolution for all $s \geq 1$.
+Note also that by \cite[Lemma 3.1]{cms02}, $\depth R/I^s = 0$ for all $s \geq 2$ so that $\pdim R/I^s = 3$ for all $s \geq 2$.
+Hence, the minimal free resolution of $R/I^s$ is of the form: